-The side stand lacktriangle is coupled with the safety electric starter system - see the riding instructions.
+The side stand is coupled with the safety electric starter system - see the riding instructions.

 - Side stand folded out The vehicle can be supported on the side stand.
-The safety electric starter system is active. - Side stand folded in This position is mandatory for all journeys.
+The safety electric starter system is active. - Side stand folded in This position is mandatory when riding the motorcycle.
 The safety electric starter system is inactive.